 We also have a database group we reach out to if a horse isn’t adopted right away.
 These are people who have indicated they’re interested in taking an off the track Thoroughbred.
 Usually they’re looking for a dressage horse or an eventer (after all, the Thoroughbred is a courageous athlete).
 Here’s what I know from the people who have adopted horses from us: they’re pleasantly surprised by how affectionate and well-mannered the horse is.
 Racehorses sometimes get a bad reputation as being high strung and difficult to handle, but it’s important to realize our horses were always intended to be well taken care of.
 From the moment they were born someone has been handling them, caring for them and teaching them.

-The third option we use is a rescue/placement facility.
+If you’re interested in being added to our contact list, email me at [email protected] The third option we use is a rescue/placement facility.
 If we go this direction we often will ask that a donation from the ownership group be given with the horse to help offset his costs while he’s at the facility.
 We take this route because such facilities have placement as their core competency.

 Although these thoughts usually aren’t first on the radar in the exciting times of new racehorse ownership, what will happen to the horse at the end of its’ career is something to think about when you become an owner.
 I think we all have a responsibility to each and every runner we own, the fast ones and the slow ones.